une main qui tient une guitare

 POINT DE VUE

-China launches a new WTO case on US ‘green’ industrial policy measures
+China launches a new WTO case on U.S. ‘green’ industrial policy measures

 Introduction